 - 16.7 The standard of proof in all cases brought under this Disciplinary Code shall be whether the EDC is comfortably satisfied, bearing in mind the seriousness of the allegation that is made, that the alleged offence has been committed. - 16.8 The EDC shall not be bound by judicial rules governing the admissibility of evidence.
-Instead, facts relating to an offence committed under this Disciplinary Code may be established by any reliable means, including admissions. - 16.9 The EDC panel may draw an inference adverse to the person who is asserted to have committed an offence under this Disciplinary Code based on his/her refusal, without compelling justification, after a request made in a reasonable time, to present his/her case in reply to the allegation, and/or to answer any relevant questions. - 16.10 The EDC will not be expected generally to act in an investigative capacity to obtain additional evidence not already presented but will only consider the evidence presented and make what additional enquiries in relation to such evidence as it believes is reasonably necessary to consider the matter.
-The alleged offender shall be given the right to make their representations on the matter in all cases.

-- 16.11 It is however in the prerogative of the EDC to refer matters of complex factual nature to the EDC Fact-finding Committee or the Fair Play Fact-finding Committee for investigation or fact finding in accordance with Articles 26.12 26.14 of the FIDE Charter. - 16.12 Facts contained in reports of FIDE Organs are presumed to be accurate.
+Instead, facts relating to an offence committed under this Disciplinary Code may be established by any means, including admissions, provided that the proposed evidence is relevant as proof of the guilt or innocence of the accused person and there is a sufficient assurance of reliability. - 16.9 The EDC panel may draw an inference adverse to the person who is asserted to have committed an offence under this Disciplinary Code based on his/her refusal, without compelling justification, after a request made in a reasonable time, to present his/her case in reply to the allegation, and/or to answer any relevant questions. - 16.10 The EDC will not be expected generally to act in an investigative capacity to obtain additional evidence not already presented but will only consider the evidence presented and make what additional enquiries in relation to such evidence as it believes is reasonably necessary to consider the matter.
+The alleged offender shall be given the right to make their representations on the matter in all cases. - 16.11 It is however in the prerogative of the EDC to refer matters of complex factual nature to the EDC Fact-finding Committee or the Fair Play Fact-finding Committee for investigation or fact finding in accordance with Articles 26.12 26.14 of the FIDE Charter. - 16.12 Facts contained in reports of FIDE Organs are presumed to be accurate.
 Any party may prove their inaccuracy on a balance of probabilities, in which case the burden of proof shall revert to FIDE.